NHAS/XMAS-CTF-2020/crypto/1-crypto-ScrambledCarol/README.md

 # Solution

-I first generated a frequency table for every hex pair (e.g 0e) with the code given in `main.go`.
+I first generated a frequency table for every hex pair (e.g 0e) with the code given in [main.go](main.go).

 ```
 01 : 16